dima-huang/dima-huang.github.io/index.md

   <h1 class="gradient-title">Welcome</h1>
 </div>
 <div style="text-align: center;">
-  <h2 class="gradient-text">The DH Lab addresses challenges in separations of
+  <h2 class="gradient-text">The DH Lab studies the separation science of
 critical materials</h2>
 </div>
 We aim to develop sustainable methods for recovering and separating critical materials — elements that are vital to modern